 Unless you have a template taped on, you need to mark your blank where you’ve decided to align your embroidery design.

-There are plenty of options for marking, but my favorites are:
+There are plenty of tools for marking in sewing and embroidery, but my favorites are:

 - Water- or air-soluble fabric marking pens